maxdeviant/intervallum/README.md

 This is primarily a manipulation of Ruby's `Time.now`.

-_NOTE: add on of Intervallum underway.
+_NOTE: Intervallum 1.2 write up is underway.
 Old methods will be supported.
-Time Objects vs Date Objects vs String Objects & Julian dates vs Gregorian will be supported_
+Time / Date / String / Julian / Gregorian / iso8601 return types will be supported_

 #### Back Story